mlmabuti/sql-info-mgmt/README.md

-# sql scripts from infoman
+# sql scripts for information management